 The SANS 1929:2005 document also specifies that the dustfall sampling points should be placed within a maximum distance of 2km of the boundary of the source.
 Monitoring units placed within the boundary of the source are not subject to the dust deposition criteria in 4.8.2.

 The ASTM D1739 98(2010) method is the latest version of this standard.
 This standard defines the dust that is collected as material smaller than 1mm.
 This method does not require water to be added to the buckets before being placed in the field, although an earlier version of this standard ASTM D1739 82 did require water to be added.
 The 98 version of the standard also requires the buckets to be twice as high as the diameter of the bucket.

-The DustWatch is designed to meet the requirements of ASTM D1739 but this does not cater for wind direction so we have retained the fundamentals of the standard within the design of the four bucket DustWatch unit.
+The DustWatch is designed to meet the requirements of ASTM D1739 but this does not cater to wind direction so we have retained the fundamentals of the standard within the design of the four-bucket DustWatch unit.

-Based on the article by G Kornelius and M Kwata and the fact that the previous version of the ASTM standard included the addition of water to the bucket at the start of the monitoring programme, we have chosen to always add water to the buckets at the start of the monitoring programme.
+Based on the article by G Kornelius and M Kwata and the fact that the previous version of the ASTM standard included the addition of water to the bucket at the start of the monitoring program, we have chosen to always add water to the buckets at the start of the monitoring program.

 Other factors that should be considered here are that rain falls into the bucket, so there may be water in the bucket anyway.
 If one considers the potential disturbance of the dust in a dry bucket when a raindrop hits the bottom of the bucket, the value of having water in the bucket is obvious.

 When dust is collected in a bucket then it settles quite quickly depending on the particle size over an estimated time of 30 minutes, after which all the particles will have settled to the bottom of the bucket except the very fine particles.